A11YChi/social-media/README.md

 For some events, that have individual segments like Inclusive Design 24, I will promote the event normally, then I will schedule posts for each segment.
 I've also created marathons, posts linking to accessibility videos, on holiday weekend, such as Memorial Day and Labor Day, mimicing the programming on many cable networks.

 ## Characteristics of an Accessible Post
 Two things to consider are abbreviations used, typically due to character constrainst.
 If abbreviations are used, try to use commonly known abbreviations.
-Hashtags should be keep, when ever possible, after the URL or at the end of the post.
+Hashtags should be kept, when ever possible, after the URL or at the end of the post.
+Capitalize each word in hashtags; screen readers read them as words, not a series of letters.

 While the method we use to post doesn't allow for alternative text for images, we post most posts with images, as they attract eye attention.